evangoad/devenv/README.md

 [![Build Status](https://travis-ci.org/evangoad/devenv.svg?branch=master)](https://travis-ci.org/evangoad/devenv)

-`devenv` is a simple python script that runs ansible playbooks in order to install and configure my [editor](roles/editor), [shell](roles/shell), and [multiplexer](roles/mux).
+`devenv` is a simple python script that runs ansible in order to install and configure my [editor](roles/editor), [shell](roles/shell), and [multiplexer](roles/mux).
 `devenv` currently supports OSX and Ubuntu, and it only requires that `git` and